olegantonyan/polymorphic_enum_type/README.md

 [![CI](https://github.com/olegantonyan/polymorphic_enum_type/actions/workflows/ci.yml/badge.svg)](https://github.com/olegantonyan/polymorphic_enum_type/actions/workflows/ci.yml)

 Storing class name as a string for each record is bad idea performance-wise.
 This gem enables `ActiveRecord::Enum` as type column in polymorphic associations.
 Unlike https://github.com/clio/polymorphic_integer_type this gem does not monkey-patch anything.
 In fact, all it does is adding `enum` to your model with values as `Hash` where key is your class name and value is integer associated with this class.
-And that's it, litteraly a single line of code does the trick.
+And that's it, literally a single line of code does the trick.

-The gem does one extra step - adds configuration and wraps `belongs_to ... polymorphic: true` along with `enum ...` in one method - `belongs_to_polymorphic_enum_type`.

 ## Installation